-During transition, when the district of residence is not funded based on the target formula in the prior year, the calculation for the adjusted base grant is to multiply the ratio of the district of residence's total base grant to its LCFF entitlement.
+During transition, when the district of residence is not funded based on the target formula in the prior year, the calculation uses the adjusted base grant multiplied by the ratio of the district of residence's total base grant to its LCFF entitlement.

 The basic aid supplement funding amount continues to be limited by the percentage of nonresident ADA in the charter multiplied by the in-lieu of tax transfer for nonresident ADA, reduced by the district's state aid for LCFF.
+The basic aid supplement statute also provides funding for districts that no longer have basic aid status because of a charter school; this funding may be less than the 70% provided for other basic aid districts.